 Below is one of my new images which will be unveiled.
-It features Three Fingered Jack Mountain in the Central Oregon Cascades and a beautiful little alpine stream.
+It features a gorgeous Mountain Stream on the flanks of Three Fingered Jack.

 Lots of alpine wildflowers, live water , a cool local mountain, early morning light and interesting clouds help to make this image a winner.
 I captured this photograph while on a backpacking trip with my wife and daughter this past summer.
 It is a little bit painful to admit that the summer is in fact past!
 Here is a link to a previous blog entry bout our trip to Three Fingered Jack and Canyon Creek Meadows.

 Below is an image of Smith Rock State Park’s legendary “Monkey Face” formation.
 It is an iconic and stunning rock tower recognizable to rock climbers around the world and hikers around Central Oregon.
 This is another Photograph that I captured with my 4×5 large format camera this past summer.

 Great sunset light and a beautiful cloud grouping will make this a special fine art print for those of you who are rock climbers and hikers of Smith Rock’s famed trails.